Skip to content

 *

-Resolution was evaluated in clinical trials as complete corneal healing, defined as the absence of staining in the lesion area and no persistent staining in the rest of the cornea after 8 weeks of treatment and as <0.5-mm lesion staining at 48-week follow-up.1-3
+In clinical trials, complete corneal healing was defined as absence of staining of the corneal lesion and no persistent staining in the rest of the cornea at 8 weeks of treatment.

 Administration